Granular rheology: a tale of three time scales: Effective friction

 If $t_\Gamma\ll t_\gamma$, the long-time decay is independent of advection.
 Thus, the liquid can be either Newtonian, or strongly coupled if the density is high enough so that the cage effect becomes important and the two relaxation scales separate from each other.

 The remaining regimes are the regimes controlled by advection, which can be either Bagnold or yielding.
 In the case $t_\eta \ll t_{ff}$, the $\mu(\mathcal{I})$ rheology is recovered.
 If $t_\eta\gg t_{ff}$ on the other hand, the short-time decay is determined by $\eta_\infty$.
-By a reasoning similar to the one we used previously, the ratio $u^{(1)}$ in Eq.~(\ref{eqmu2}) is thus $u^{(1)}\propto1/\mathcal{J}$.
+By a reasoning similar to the one we used previously, the ratio in Eq.~(\ref{eqmu2}) is thus a dimensionless number proportional to $1/\mathcal{J}$.
 This explains the strong similarities between the functional form of $\mu$ in the dry and suspended cases: what changes is simply the nature of the short-time scale; $\mu$ is still determined in the same fashion by the competition of a two-step decay profile, and advection.

 For example, let us consider the case of a dense granular suspension in the Bagnold regime.
 Strictly speaking, adding a viscous fluid changes the Bagnold equation since motion in the liquid adds a new source of energy dissipation in the system.
 However, the power dissipated by Stokes' force scales as $T$, whereas the power dissipated by collisions scales as $T^{3/2}$.
 Therefore, at high enough density, we can reasonably expect that collisions are the primary source of energy dissipation.
 Hence, the large time contribution $\mu^{(2)}$ should be unchanged compared to the dry case, that is: $\mu^{(2)}=\mu_1$.
-As for $\mu^{(1)}$, the only change is the nature of $u^{(1)}$ which is now $\propto 1/\mathcal{J}$.
+As for $\mu^{(1)}$, the only change is the nature of Pe which is now $\propto \mathcal{J}$.
 All in all,

-where $\mathcal{I}_0$ has been changed into $\mathcal{J}_0$ to account for the fact that the factor relating $u^{(1)}$ to $1/\mathcal{I}$ or $1/\mathcal{J}$ may differ; but the other coefficients are unchanged.
+where $\mathcal{I}_0$ has been changed into $\mathcal{J}_0$ to account for the fact that the factor relating the original time scale ratio $t_\gamma/t_\eta$ to $1/\mathcal{I}$ or $1/\mathcal{J}$ may differ; but the other coefficients are unchanged.
 In particular, in Eq.~(\ref{eqmuGran}) only the collisional part $\mu^c$ contributes.
 This is consistent with the experimental findings of \cite{Cassar05}.
-It also means that the value of $\mu$ in the quasi-static limit should be the same in the dry and the suspended cases, which is also consistent with experiments \cite{Cassar05,Guazzelli18,Tapia19,foot5}.
+It also means that the value of $\mu$ in the quasi-static limit should be the same in the dry and the suspended cases, which is also consistent with experiments \cite{Cassar05,Guazzelli18,Tapia19} (note however that some caution is required, indeed in the deep quasi-static regime, friction becomes important \cite{DeGiuli15} and could induce significant changes to the picture presented here).

+When going away from this particular case, $\mu^{(2)}$ acquires a non-trivial structure which should account for $\mu^h$ (the additional, higher order contributions to $\mu$ exhibited in appendix \ref{AITT} should also enter the hydrodynamic component).
+In full generality, the three time scales toy-model predicts a rheological law of the form: